RajivKrMahato/Disney-Hotstar-Clone-using-HTML-CSS-JS/README.md

 # Disney-Hotstar-Clone-using-HTML-CSS-JS

-This repository contains a front-end clone of the Disney+ Hotstar website, built using HTML, CSS, and JavaScript.
+This repository contains a front-end clone of the Disney+ Hotstar website landing page, built using HTML, CSS, and JavaScript.
 The clone replicates the design and functionality of the original website, showcasing the ability to create a responsive and interactive user interface.
 The project is intended for educational purposes and as a portfolio piece, demonstrating proficiency in front-end web development technologies.
 It is not affiliated with Disney or Hotstar and is not intended for commercial use.

 # Technologies Used
 HTML